huanghua1994/cutile-python/docs/source/execution.rst

 and array operations are collectively executed in parallel by all threads of the |block|.

-Tile programs explicitly describe for |block|-level parallelism, but not thread-level parallelism.
+Tile programs explicitly describe |block|-level parallelism, but not thread-level parallelism.
 Threads cannot be explicitly identified or manipulated in tile programs.